nussbaumer-dominik/Mediatrix-Diplomarbeitsbuch/markdown/Dominik.md/responsive_design.md

-## Responsive Design

-Mit dem Anstieg an Smartphones und anderen mobilen Geräten ist die Zahl der Benutzer einer mobilen Seite stark gestiegen.
+Mit dem Anstieg an Smartphones und anderen mobilen Geräten ist die Zahl der Benutzer von mobilen Seiten stark gestiegen.
+Webseiten müssen quer über alle Browser, Bildschirmauflösungen und Seitenverhältnisse funktionieren.
+Der grafische Aufbau einer Seite, insbesondere die Anordnung der einzelnen Elemente, muss angepasst werden, um auf weniger Platz zu funktionieren.
+Weiters müssen andere Eingabemöglichkeiten wie Touchscreens beachtet werden.

+Modernes responsives Design wurde erst durch die Einführung von Media Queries ermöglicht.

+Media queries represent the glue that joins a lot of other responsive concepts and tools together.
+They’re a simple but powerful concept, allowing you to detect device properties, de ne rules, and load different CSS properties based on them.
+For example, you can optimize a navigation menu for different devices, converting a full horizontal menu on desktop browsers to the “hamburger” menu often encountered on mobile devices.
+Viewports are less complex, allowing you to de ne the size and scaling factor of a web page appropriately, no matter what the size of the device being used to view the page is.
+Without them, media queries would only be partially useful.